frankrdesilets/frankrdesilets/README.md

 [**GPA Forecaster (Personal)**](https://github.com/frankrdesilets/gpa-forecaster) - Java app that parses .txt files representing an academic “career” and predicts a final cumulative GPA, allowing for intentional academic planning and class scheduling

-[**User Manager GUI (Personal)**](https://github.com/frankrdesilets/user-manager-gui) - Java GUI simulating user management in an internal system.
+[**User Manager GUI (Personal)**](https://github.com/frankrdesilets/user-manager-gui) - Java GUI that simulates user management in an internal system.
 Built as a personal project to enhance UI/UX skills

 [**String Matcher (Personal)**](https://github.com/frankrdesilets/string-matcher) - C++ app that parses .txt files containing “texts,” uses Horspool’s String Matching algorithm to find texts containing an occurrence of a given “pattern,” and prints a report listing texts containing the pattern.
 Developed as a personal project to practice algorithms learned in Algorithms course at Southwestern University